 Columbia University's Center on Global Energy Policy is Where the World Connects for Energy Policy.

-CGEP’s mission is to enable public and private sector leaders to make more informed choices about the world’s most pressing energy issues by providing an independent, interdisciplinary, and nonpartisan platform for insights and datadriven analysis, convening and information-sharing, education and training, and actionable recommendations on the current and future global energy system.
+CGEP’s mission is to enable public and private sector leaders to make more informed choices about the world’s most pressing energy issues by providing an independent and interdisciplinary platform for insights and datadriven analysis, convening and information-sharing, education and training, and actionable recommendations on the current and future global energy system.

 We accomplish this using the following key strategies:

 - Produce best-in-class research rooted in academic work, but delivered in formats and on timeframes that are accessible and useful to those outside academia.

 - Provide a global platform to communicate the insights from that research across traditional and new media, public events, and private roundtables, leveraging Columbia’s exceptional faculty and global reach.